 }

-2. Create a new support ticket.
+- Create a new support ticket.

-The root cause was the missing authorization checks when adding collaborators.
-To prevent such issues, the platform should:
+The root cause was missing authorization checks when adding collaborators.
+Exploiting it required only basic knowledge of HTTP requests and access to the system.
+To prevent this, the platform should: